 User Review( votes)

-The mission of UCD is to advance knowledge, to pursue truth and to foster learning, in an atmosphere of discovery, creativity, and innovation, drawing out the best in each student and contributing to the social, cultural and economic life of Ireland in the wider world.
+The mission of UCD is to advance knowledge, to pursue truth, and to foster learning, in an atmosphere of discovery, creativity, and innovation, drawing out the best in each student and contributing to the social, cultural and economic life of Ireland in the wider world.
 Trinity is Ireland’s top-ranked university, and the only Irish university in the world top 100 universities.

-The award can be taken in Ireland
+- Scholarship can be taken in Ireland

-Eligibility: Applicants who have non-EU status and will pay tuition fees at the non-EU rate.
+- Applicants who have non-EU status and will pay tuition fees at the non-EU rate.

-- Satisfy course specific requirements (where applicable).
+- Satisfy course-specific requirements (where applicable).

 - Where there is competition for places, have good enough examination results to be included among those to whom offers are made (see Leaving Certificate scoring system, Advanced GCE (A-Level) scoring system or Other examination systems).

-English Language Requirement: Teaching in Irish Universities is normally through the medium of English; therefore all applicants are required to demonstrate a high level of competence in the English language.
-Applicants who have not passed English as a subject in the Irish Leaving Certificate Examination must provide evidence of equivalent competence in the English language through their school leaving examination or matriculation examination or by achieving the minimum standard in a recognised English language test, as outlined below:
+- English Language Requirement: Teaching in Irish Universities is normally through the medium of English; therefore all applicants are required to demonstrate a high level of competence in the English language.
+Applicants who have not passed English as a subject in the Irish Leaving Certificate Examination must provide evidence of equivalent competence in the English language through their school-leaving examination or matriculation examination or by achieving the minimum standard in a recognised English language test, as outlined below:

-International English Language Testing System (IELTS): An average score of 6.5 over all components and a minimum of 6.0 in each band on the Academic Version.
+International English Language Testing System (IELTS): An average score of 6.5 overall components and a minimum of 6.0 in each band on the Academic Version.